iMoonLab/DeepHypergraph/README.md

 X_ = g.smoothing_with_GCN(X)
 ```

-On simple graph structures, you can pass messages from vertex to vertex with `mean` aggregation by:
+On graph structures, you can pass messages from vertex to vertex with `mean` aggregation by:

 ```python
 import torch